jssmith9876/database_manager/README.md

 # database_manager
-Web application to assist in the creation of Starfinder characters.
+Web application to utilize a GUI for a given MySQL database

 ## TODO